grafana/k6exec/README.md

 **Launching k6 with extensions**

-The purpose of k6exec is to launch the k6 binary containing the extensions used by the k6 test script.
-For this purpose, k6exec analyzes the k6 test scripts.
+The launcher will always run the k6 test script with the appropriate k6 binary, which contains the extensions used by the script.
+In order to do this, it analyzes the script arguments of the "run" and "archive" subcommands, detects the extensions to be used and their version constraints.

-k6exec is primarily used as a go library for [k6](https://github.com/grafana/k6) and [xk6](https://github.com/grafana/xk6).
-In addition, it also contains a command-line tool, which is suitable for launching k6 with extensions based on the dependencies of k6 test scripts.
+The launcher can be integrated into other command line tools as a subcommand.
+For this purpose, the library contains the functionality of the command line tool as a factrory function that returns [cobra.Command](https://pkg.go.dev/github.com/spf13/cobra#Command).

-The command line tool can be integrated into other command line tools as a subcommand.
-For this purpose, the library also contains the functionality of the command line tool as a factrory function that returns [cobra.Command](https://pkg.go.dev/github.com/spf13/cobra#Command).
+The launcher can also be used as a go library.

 ## Install